 Iatrogenic causes include pacemaker leads that cross the tricuspid valve and valve damage sustained during RV endomyocardial biopsy.

-Long-standing severe TR may lead to RV dysfunction–induced HF Classification Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more and atrial fibrillation Atrial Fibrillation Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
+Long-standing severe TR may lead to RV dysfunction–induced heart failure Classification and atrial fibrillation Atrial Fibrillation Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
 Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
-Atrial thrombi may form... read more (AF).
+Atrial thrombi may form... read more .

 Symptoms and Signs of Tricuspid Regurgitation

 Tricuspid regurgitation usually causes no symptoms, but some patients experience neck pulsations due to elevated jugular pressures.
 Symptoms of severe TR include peripheral edema, fatigue, abdominal bloating, ascites, and anorexia.
 Patients may also develop symptoms of atrial fibrillation or atrial flutter Atrial Flutter Atrial flutter is a rapid regular atrial rhythm due to an atrial macroreentrant circuit.
 Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
 Atrial... read more .